-Diane Amado-Tate, MS-HSA, MSN, R.N., NE-BC, is a transformational leader with more than 28 years of nursing experience.
+Diane Amado-Tate, DNP, MS-HSA, R.N., NE-BC, is a transformational leader with more than 28 years of nursing experience.
 She drives a culture of high performance and continuous improvement, leading Doctors Hospital to earn its first Magnet designation from the American Nurses Credentialing Center in 2019.
 She serves as the lead chief nurse for Baptist Health and chair of the system-wide Patient Care Leadership Council.

 Ms. Amado-Tate joined Baptist Health in 1997 as a staff nurse at South Miami Hospital.
 Over the next 17 years, she held various positions increasing the breadth of her responsibilities.
 Prior to being appointed chief nursing officer at Doctors Hospital in 2014, she served as assistant vice president of South Miami Hospital and was responsible for optimizing clinical quality, safety and service standards in the hospital’s emergency center, critical care units and respiratory and pulmonary departments.